2025 Iowa Hawkeyes football team

-The 2025 Iowa Hawkeyes football team represent the University of Iowa during the 2025 NCAA Division I FBS football season.
-The Hawkeyes are led by twenty seventh-year head coach Kirk Ferentz.
-They play home games at Kinnick Stadium located in Iowa City, Iowa as members of the Big Ten Conference.
+The 2025 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+The Hawkeyes were led by twenty seventh-year head coach Kirk Ferentz.
+Iowa played their home games at Kinnick Stadium located in Iowa City, Iowa, and sold out all seven home contests for the fourth consecutive season.